brianlow/lego-rendering/README.md

 ## Materials

 Currently supports plastic, transparent and rubber.
-Not supported yet: glitter, pearlescent, glitter, glitter, metal and cloth.
+Not supported yet: pearlescent, glitter, neon colors, metal and cloth.

 ![grid of materials](docs/materials.png)

 ## Colors

-Ccolors are specified with hex codes in sRGB.
+Colors are specified with hex codes in sRGB.
 Included is a list of named colors from Rebrickable.

 ![grid of colors](docs/colors.png)